 The new costs of doing business in the EU post-GDPR

-It’s a crazy old time for doing business in the EU right now.
-Following deliberated speculation over a controversial overhaul of European copyright law, last week the EU Parliament voted against the Copyright Directive – a proposed law that would’ve had a huge global impact on the internet.
+It’s a crazy old time for doing business in the EU.
+Following deliberated speculation over a controversial overhaul of European copyright law, last year the EU Parliament voted against the Copyright Directive – a proposed law that would’ve had a huge global impact on the internet.

 The link tax